fredbourni/ubuntu-desktop-cloud/README.md

 ```
 ansible-playbook --skip-tags package [...]
 ```
-You may also skip any other tags in the [main tasks YAML](roles/remote/tasks/main.yml) file.

 To skip only cloud related tooling:
 ```
 ansible-playbook --skip-tags package-cloud [...]
 ```

+You may also skip any other tags in the [main tasks YAML](roles/remote/tasks/main.yml) file.

-## Install locally or on specific hosts?
+## Install locally or on specific hosts

 Please use the [target](target.yml) playbook, for example: